What are literary devices?

 Examples of alliteration: Kit Kat.
 Dunkin’ Donuts.
 Coca-Cola.
 Paypal.
 Kim Kardashian.

 What do these brand names and Kim Kardashian have in common?
-If your guess is, “the repetition of consonant sounds in two or more words in close proximity“, then you must know your literary devices!
+If you guess, “the repetition of consonant sounds in two or more nearby words“, then you must know your literary devices!

-Words that begin with the same sound (read: not spelling), and are in close proximity are alliterations.
-We use alliteration as a way to make writing sound smoother, more playful or to help us remember certain words and phrases.
+Alliterations are words that begin with the same sound (read: not spelling) and are close by.
+We use alliteration to make writing sound smoother and more playful or to help us remember specific words and phrases.

 2. Hyperbole

-Hyperboles are exaggerations or overstatements that use bold or flowery verbage to emphasize the dramatic impact of what’s said or done.
+Hyperboles are exaggerations or overstatements that use bold or over-the-top language to emphasize the dramatic impact of what someone is saying or describing.

-The dictionary defines hyperboles as an, “obvious or intentional exaggeration”, and “an extravagant statement or figure of speech not intended to be taken literally, as “to wait an eternity.”
+The dictionary defines hyperboles as “obvious or intentional exaggeration” and “an extravagant statement or figure of speech not intended to be taken literally, as ‘to wait an eternity.”

 3. Oxymoron